Pension tax advantages

 With defined contribution pensions, depending on when you die your pension can be passed on to your beneficiaries without being included in your estate for inheritance tax purposes.
 See the Government website(Opens new window) for more information.

 The key age is 75.
 If you die before your 75th birthday, then any pension can be passed on tax-free.
 Your beneficiaries can spend it when they want without incurring a tax bill — as long as they take it within two years.
-They don't have to be over 55, the normal cut-off age for taking a pension.
+They don't have to be over the normal minimum pension age - this is currently age 55 but is expected to rise to 57 in April 2028.

 But, after your 75th birthday, there can be tax implications, although the eventual bill may still be lower than it would be on money outside of a pension.